Court Support Services Adult Probation

-A Certificate of Employability is a form of relief from the barriers or forfeitures to employment or the issuance of professional licenses as a result of a criminal conviction (reasons why an employer or a licensing agency can deny a convicted criminal’s application) that may be granted to an eligible offender by the Court Support Services Division of the Judicial Branch (CSSD) or the Board of Pardons and Paroles.
-When CSSD or the Board of Pardons and Paroles issues a Certificate of Employability, it tells potential and current employers and/or licensing agencies that CSSD or the Board of Pardons and Paroles believes that the certificate holder’s prior conviction(s) should not prevent him or her from getting a job or a professional license.
-Also, depending on the circumstances, CSSD and the Board of Pardons and Paroles can issue Certificates of Employability that apply only to specific barriers or forfeitures or specific convictions, or they can issue certificates that apply to all barriers and forfeitures and all of an individual’s convictions.
+A Certificate of Employability is a form of relief from barriers or forfeitures to employment or the issuance of professional licenses as a result of a criminal conviction (reasons why an employer or a licensing agency may deny a person’s application because of a criminal conviction) that may be granted to an eligible person by the Judicial Branch, Court Support Services Division (JB-CSSD) or the State of Connecticut, Board of Pardons and Paroles (BOPP).
+When JB-CSSD or the BOPP issues a Certificate of Employability, it tells potential and current employers and/or licensing agencies that JB-CSSD or the BOPP believes that the person’s prior conviction(s) should not prevent them from getting a job or a professional license.
+Also, depending on the circumstances, JB-CSSD and the BOPP may issue Certificates of Employability that apply only to specific barriers, forfeitures, or convictions or that apply to all barriers, forfeitures, and convictions.

-3. Who is eligible for a Certificate of Employability?
+3. Who is eligible to apply for a Certificate of Employability?

-You are eligible for a Certificate of Employability from CSSD if you are a resident of Connecticut who has been convicted of a crime or crimes in any jurisdiction and you are currently under the supervision of CSSD.
-This includes anyone sentenced to probation who is currently being supervised by Adult Probation as well as anyone otherwise under the supervision of CSSD who has at least one criminal conviction.
+You are eligible to apply for a Certificate of Employability from JB-CSSD if you are a resident of Connecticut who has been convicted of a crime or crimes in any jurisdiction and you have been under the supervision of JB-CSSD for six months.
+This includes anyone sentenced to probation or is under any other JB-CSSD supervision.

-4. What effect does a Certificate of Employability have on my status?
+4. How does a Certificate of Employability help me?

-A Certificate of Employability may remove some or all of the mandatory legal bars to employment or professional licenses that are imposed as a result of one or more criminal convictions.
-A Certificate of Employability does not erase or hide your criminal record or allow you to retain or become eligible for public office or work in law enforcement.
+A Certificate of Employability may remove some or all the legal restrictions to employment or professional licenses that are imposed on you because of your criminal record.
+Although please know that a Certificate of Employability does not erase or hide your criminal record or allow you to retain or become eligible to hold public office or work in law enforcement.

-A Certificate of Employability is a temporary certificate while you are under CSSD supervision.
-This certificate becomes permanent when you are discharged from CSSD supervision.
-While it is temporary, the certificate may be revoked if you violate the terms of your probation or supervision.
-Also, CSSD will automatically revoke any Certificate of Employability if you are convicted of any crime after you get a certificate.
+In addition, please know that a Certificate of Employability is temporary while you are under JB-CSSD supervision and becomes permanent when you are discharged from JB-CSSD supervision.
+While it is temporary, the certificate may be revoked (canceled) if you violate the terms of your probation or supervision.
+Also, JB-CSSD will automatically revoke your Certificate of Employability if you are convicted of a crime after you get a certificate

-5. How do I submit an application for a Certificate of Employability?
+5. How do I apply for a Certificate of Employability?

-If you are under CSSD supervision, you can get an application online or you can ask your Probation Officer for an application.
-Once you have filled out your application, you can submit it to CSSD by mailing it to: The Judicial Branch Court Support Services Division, Attn: Certificate Review Unit, 455 Winding Brook, Glastonbury CT 06033.
+If you are under JB-CSSD supervision, you can get an application online, see below, or you can ask your Probation Officer for an application.
+If you would like your Probation Officer can refer you to an Alternative in the Community program to help you fill out your application.
+Once you have filled out your application, you can submit it to JB-CSSD by mailing it to: The Judicial Branch Court Support Services Division, Attn: Certificate Review Unit, 455 Winding Brook, Glastonbury CT 06033.
 Certified mail is best.
 No applications will be accepted in person.

 6. Where can I get more information about Certificates of Employability?